Osceola Gold Inc.: Osceola Gold Updates Projections on Gold Reserves to an Estimated $4 Billion

-WEIRTON, WV / ACCESSWIRE / November 22, 2021 / Osceola Gold, a precious metal mining company which focuses on the development and exploration of gold and other precious metal mining projects has updated their reserve estimates to in the range of $4 billion.
+WEIRTON, WV / ACCESSWIRE / November 24, 2021 / Osceola Gold (OTC PINK:OSCI) a precious metal mining company which focuses on the development and exploration of gold and other precious metal mining projects, recently announced that they had updated their reserve estimates to approximately $4 billion.

+Originally the following was stated: "The companies Savona mining equipment partnership to lease top of the line machinery which will now help company triple its production."

+In the above reference to the Savona mining equipment, the word "Partnership" was meant to refer to the collaboration between companies, and was not meant to reference the nature of the relationship.
+To clarify, the equipment to be utilized is being purchased, therefore technically there is no structured "partnership" in place between Osceola Gold and Savona Mining.

-These new projections put the company on track to become one of the largest junior mining companies in recent US history.
+The original announcement concluded: This update puts the company on a path to become one of the largest junior mining companies in the United States.

-CEO Thomas More stated: "Our organization could not be happier with these new projections.
-This should enable us to fulfill our corporate goals, fulfilling shareholder expectation quicker than originally anticipated."
+CEO Thomas More stated: "Our organization could not be happier with the revised projections.
+This should allow us to fulfill our company's and shareholder goals quicker than we anticipated."

-The companies Savona mining equipment partnership to lease top of the line machinery which will now help company triple its production.
-This combined with the new output and reserves estimate should drastically out produce the company's original expectations.

 To learn more about the reserves update please visit https://www.oscigold.com/gold-reserves.